JetBrains/guide/site/webstorm/tips/create-type-alias/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Want to create a new type alias in your TypeScript code?
 Invoke the *Refactor This* popup with *Ctrl+T* on macOS or *Ctrl+Alt+Shift+T* on Windows/Linux, then select *Extract Type Alias*.

 For object types, you can also use *Extract Interface*.
----